pjhamilton4/j2ee-core-patterns/README.md

 ### Step 3: Design core components

 Dive into details for each core component.
-For example, if you were asked to [design a url shortening service](solutions/system_design/pastebin/README.md), discuss:

 * Generating and storing a hash of the full url
     * [MD5](solutions/system_design/pastebin/README.md) and [Base62](solutions/system_design/pastebin/README.md)
     * Hash collisions